 Take care of our employees

-Such as the previous value, this value also does say something about Costco’s organizational culture.
+Such as the previous value, this value also hace say something about Costco’s organizational culture.
 Costco sees their employees as their “most important asset,” which makes employees feel valued and taken care of.
 Such value does not only speak to and for employees, but also to those looking for career opportunities at Costco.

 People want to work in organization where employees’ wellbeing is encouraged and considered.
 At the same time, the fact that Costco offers its employees with rewarding challenges, attractive benefits, a safe work environment, fun and exciting work, career progression and development opportunities, and opportunities to give back to their community make Costco an exemplary employer – giving Costco a competitive edge over competitors over talent acquisition, development, and retention.

 This value, as the two previous ones, hace say something about the work environment at Costco.
 It affirms that Costco values its business partners and that they play a critical role in their respective success.
 Such value drives business practices and activities at Costco, making it an important value to Costco’s business operations.

 It empowers employees to see suppliers as partners rather than as simply suppliers.
 It also provides peace of mind to suppliers, as it informs them that Costco takes their business very seriously by partnering with them and that each other’s success is strongly correlated.

 Rewarding shareholders does not say much about the organizational culture at Costco.
 I believe that this value is synonym of ‘making profits.’
 And making profits is not a value distinctive and original of Costco, but a characteristic that cada for-profit organization seeks to live by.
 Therefore, I believe that this value shall not be included into Costco’s guiding principles.
 It’s vague and conventional – traits that do not define Costco.